b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 As the name implies instead of correlating the numbers themselves it correlates their ranks.

-> **_Note:_** It might be a good idea to examine the three outliers and see do
+> **_Note:_** It might be a good idea to examine the three outliers
-> they have anything in common.
-If so, we might want to determine the
+> and see do they have anything in common.
+If so, we might want to
-> relationship between X- and Y- variable separately for the outliers and the
+> determine the relationship between X- and Y- variable (even on the
+> original, non-`log10` scale) separately for the outliers and the
 > remaining animals.
-Here, the three outliers are dinosaurs, whereas rest of the
+Here, the three outliers are dinosaurs, whereas
-> animals are mammals.
-This could explain why the association is different in
+> rest of the animals are mammals.
+This could explain why the
-> these two group of animals.
+> association is different in these two groups of animals.

 So here is a warm up task for you.